vitale232/ExportDominantNetwork/README.md

 **to\_date\_field**

-The name of the field on the Input Route Network that contains the R&H "todate".
+The name of the field on the Input Route Network that contains the R&H "to date".
 Must be of type "Date"

 **output\_gdb**